-We are all in the same boat with some type of bladder issues.
-Whether you are Stage 1 and endure BCG, or you have had your bladder removed and have all other types of issues.
+We are all in the same boat with some types of bladder issues.
+Whether you are stage 1 and endure BCG, or you have had your bladder removed and have all other types of issues.
 The aches and pains can really throw you for a loop, but, what do you do when constipation kicks in as well?
 The true definition of constipation is a condition in which there is difficulty in emptying the bowels, usually associated with hardened feces.
 From the definition alone, we can say that there are varying degrees of constipation.

-Constipation can be horrendous!
+Constipation with bladder cancer can be horrendous!

 I mean that literally.
 Any number of things can cause it: stress, medications, lack of water, or even a poor diet.
-The hardest part is that we already have pain and spasms from our Bladder Cancer, and now on top of this, we are adding intestinal pain, constant heaviness, cramping, nausea, and so much more.
+The hardest part is that we already have pain and spasms from our bladder cancer, and now on top of this, we are adding intestinal pain, constant heaviness, cramping, nausea, and so much more.

 Starting off simply, increase your water intake - dramatically.
 It could simply be a simple case of lack of water in your intestines.
 It is usually recommended that you drink 8-10 glasses of water per day, and WARM liquids help even more.

 My next go to if that doesn't work is Miralax.
 Miracle Powder!
 As a cancer patient, I deal with the possibility of constipation everyday, so if I miss one day having a bowel movement, I increase my water intake.
 If day 2 arrives, then I start with taking Miralax once a day mixed with water.

 Quite honestly, Miralax is my miracle remedy.
 Within two days, I'm fine.
 Now, don't sit there and think those two days are fun and happy, because they are not.
 The cramping that comes with constipation is horrible.